ga-wdi-lessons/ruby-iteration-and-enumerables/readme.md

 ## Sample quiz questions

 1. What is the difference between `loops` and `enumerables` in Ruby?
-1. What are some loops in Ruby that are not in JS?
+1. What are some examples of loops in Ruby that are not in JS?
 2. Differentiate between Ruby's `each` and `map` methods
 3. What is an `iteration` variable?
 4. List 5 useful Ruby enumerable methods